fonttools/pyclipper/README.md

 Pyclipper is a Cython wrapper exposing public functions and classes of the C++ translation of the [Angus Johnson's Clipper library (ver.
 6.2.1)](http://www.angusj.com/delphi/clipper.php).

-Pyclipper was tested with Python 2.7 and 3.4 on Linux.
-Compilation of .cpp sourcers generated with Cython (on Linux) succeeded on Windows.
-See TODOs.
+Pyclipper releases were tested with Python 2.7 and 3.4 on Linux (Ubuntu 14.04, x64) and Windows (8.1, x64).

 Source code is available on [GitHub](https://github.com/greginvm/pyclipper).